undur/wonder-slim/README.md

 # wonder-slim

-The basics required to create and run a modern WO application.
 A playground for experimenting with Project Wonder improvements.
+Contains the basics required to create and run a modern WO application.

 ## Installation